EAEOMICS/Hybrid-genome-assembly-practice/docs/Laboratory_practice.md

 <details>
 <summary>Question 5(click to reveal)</summary>
 With the research that we have already done we know that we only need a coverage of X20 with the nanopore reads.
-Obviously your output is going to be much more bigger, How would you handle it?
+Obviously your output is going to be much bigger, How would you handle it?
 </details>